Medications for schizophrenia

 • Lower doses of high-potency antipsychotics have the same effect as higher doses of low-potency antipsychotics.
 But high-potency antipsychotics are more likely to cause abnormal motor behavior (muscle stiffness, trembling, fidgeting) and involuntary movements (chewing, lip-smacking, head movements).

 • Low-potency antipsychotics tend to make you tired and have a calming effect.
-They also tend to cause problems affecting the vegetative nervous system, with a dry mouth and digestive problems.
+They are also more likely to cause problems affecting the vegetative nervous system, with a dry mouth and digestive problems.

 How is the medication chosen?

 It is always important to check how somebody responds to a medication, anyway.
 The goal is to find the most effective dose with the fewest side effects.
-If a medication isn't effective enough, it’s possible to increase the dose or switch to a medication with a different active ingredient.
+If a medication doesn't help enough, it’s possible to increase the dose or switch to a medication with a different active ingredient.

 Most people start on a low dose and then gradually increase it.
 Sometimes a high dose is used from the start to quickly reduce the symptoms of acute psychosis.